 Now that we have discussed the traditional monetary policy channels, we will investigate the credit channels.
 These occur through the bank lending channel and the balance sheet channel.
 The bank lending channel says that when monetary policy is contractionary it might be harder for banks to obtain finance to lend out to borrowers, hence lending falls which means investment falls and so does output.
 Mishkin casts doubt on whether this is that significant given other sources of credit, such as retained earnings and access to other financial markets such as the bond market –learn more on https://www.paramountcollections.com.au/toowoomba.
 Whilst Hall points out that internal funds are a popular source of financing – retained internal funds accounted for almost half of new corporate financing in 1990s – he also reminds us that bank funding is still an important source of funds for many individuals and small firms who don’t have access to equity markets like large firms: between 1997 and 1999 bank borrowing represented around 60% of all external finance for small firms.
 Hence this channel is still likely to be important in practice.

 The balance sheet channel works when contractionary monetary policy reduces the financial health of agents because asset prices fall which reduces the collateral that an agent can use to borrow with, which will in turn lower the amount they can borrow and thus reduces investment and output.
 Moreover, lower asset prices means that problem of asymmetric information will rise, which will lower lending, hence negatively affecting investment and output.
-The asymmetric information problems which we are referring to are adverse selection and moral hazard: lower asset prices means that an agent has less collateral and thus has less of his/her own money to lose from a loan, which may therefore encourage them to take unnecessary risks; adverse selection occurs because it is those agents that have lost money which now need more and obtain this from the bank.
+The asymmetric information problems which we are referring to are adverse selection and moral hazard: lower asset prices means that an agent has less collateral and thus has less of his/her own money to lose from a loan, which may therefore encourage them to take unnecessary risks, there are some loans that are quite beneficial for the users, click here for more on payday loans .
+Adverse selection occurs because it is those agents that have lost money which now need more and obtain this from the bank.

 The balance sheet channel is very closely linked with the asset price channel of the traditional monetary transmission mechanism, but enhances it by incorporating financial intermediaries into the channel.
 It could be argued therefore, that the balance sheet channel is not an independent mechanism for monetary transmission but is simply an expansion of the existing asset price channel, by incorporating what happens in the financial markets.